 Yes, RV can also stand for a pop up camper.
 That’s why everyone is always so confused about what RV stands for, because it includes SO many different types.
 A pop up is a hybrid trailer that expands once set up, usually using canvas or tent-style areas.
+The weight of a pop up camper is a major draw since many vehicles can tow these.
 Many include some features like cassette toilets and basic kitchens, but they are all located at waist level or below so that the top area can pack up compactly.

 What is a Hi-Lo Trailer?

 This is a specific type of pop up trailer that is all hard sided, but the the upper portion cleverly collapeses down into the lower portion when traveling.
 This creates some challenges with placement of items withing the trailer, but it does allow for some amazing aerodynamic qualities when towing.

 Is Bus Conversion an RV?

 A general term for a motorhome that is built on a bus chassis is called a bus conversion.
 This can be a more typical-looking Class A motorhome built on a motorcoach chassis, or sometimes is a custom conversion done to a former school bus, which is slangly referred to as a “Schoolie.”

 Is a Truck Camper an RV?

 Also called a Slide-In, Slide-On or Cab-Over, a truck camper is yet another thing RV stands for.
 A truck camper or truck top camper is a camper that slides into the bed of a truck, then slides out onto its own legs at the campsite.
 In spite of the “add-on” nature of these camper, they can be quite luxurious, with some boasting slide-slideouts, nice bathrooms and kitchens and necessary holding tanks.

 What does RV Stand For?